 Coordinator Guide

-codebar workshops are a team effort and we really appreciate you wanting to help run things smoother!
+codebar workshops are a team effort and we really appreciate you wanting to help run things smoothly!
 Here are some tips on how you can help:

-• Try to get to the event a little early: 10 minutes or so before the listed start time.
+• Try to get to the workshop a little early: 15 minutes or so before the listed start time.

 • Be friendly, positive, and encouraging.

-• Try to be close at hand to the front desk where people are being checked in.
-This is so you are close by to give inductions and help with any required tasks.
-Once you’ve finished an induction or helping with something, head back to the front desk.
+• Try to be close to the front desk where people are being checked in.
+This is so you are close by to welcome people and help with any required tasks.

-• Try not to get caught up in conversations unless there are no more inductions or the organisers don’t need your help anymore.
+• Try not to get caught up in conversations unless there are no more introductions or the organisers don’t need your help anymore.

 • Keep an eye for people who are on their own.
 Talk to them and introduce them to other people.